timo-reymann/learnings/webinars/2025-02-28-Google-Technical-Writing-One.md

 ## Commas

 - Use oxford comma for embedded lists.
-- Use semicolons to group highly related thoughts
+- Use semicolons to group highly related thoughts.
-- Use em dash for rich pauses
+- Use em dash for rich pauses.

 ## Talks / Presentations